 All sidewalks in the City of Lancaster must be a minimum of 48" width of 2% or less crossslope (6' width in downtown investment or central business districts).
-When infeasible due to private property conflicts, lack or right-of-way, or other conditions, and with special written exception, sidewalks may be reduced to 36" of 2% or less cross-slope, to meet minimum Federal requirements, however, a 5'x5' waiting and passing landing area (2% or less slope in all directions) will be required on both sides of such a width restriction.
+Sidewalks of greater width may be required by the Bureau based upon pedestrian volumes and generators such as housing density, proximity to schools, parks, bus stops, and persons with disabilities.
+Exceptions to this requirement are on a case-by-case basis and only permitted with the written approval of the Bureau of Engineering.

 The City of Lancaster requires ADA-compliance for sidewalks while also encouraging the installation of street trees, landscaped areas, grass strips, and other pervious and porous surfaces for stormwater mitigation.